ltrr-arizona-edu/trishproject/src/pages/background/tree_ring_sites/description.md

 primaryimage: "./figure1.png"
 ---

-Map showing locations of the 240 tree-ring sites in the Yenisei River Basin database.
+The map below shows locations of the 240 tree-ring sites in the Yenisei River Basin database.
 Total-width chronologies are available for all sites.
 Sub-annual width and maximum density measurements are available for subsets of these 240 sites.
 We now have